ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @handler, yes, A string value or variable reference identifying the the processing handler for the transaction (see :ref:`handlers-implementation`).
+    @handlerTimeout, no, A number or variable reference with the maximum time (in milliseconds) to wait for the handler service call to complete (in case of an external test service being used as a handler).
+See also :ref:`tdl-steps-common-handlerTimeouts`.
     @skipped, no, A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @txnid, yes, A string identifier for the transaction.